Hope Larson: Acclaim

-Larson was nominated for the 2006 Kim Yale Award for Best New Female Talent, and won the 2006 Ignatz Award in the category Promising New Talent.
+Larson was nominated for the 2006 Kimberly Yale Award for Best New Female Talent, and won the 2006 Ignatz Award in the category Promising New Talent.
 In 2007, Larson won the Eisner Award for Special Recognition (formerly known as "Talent Deserving of Wider Recognition").
-She won the Eisner Award again in 2012 for her A Wrinkle in Time adaptation.
+She won the Eisner Award again in 2013 for her A Wrinkle in Time adaptation.

 Rebecca Kraatz's House of Sugar, Larson's first publishing venture, won the 2007 Doug Wright Award for Best Emerging Talent.

 All Summer Long was a Kirkus Reviews Best Book of 2018.

+Personal life

+In 2004, Larson moved to Toronto with her husband, Canadian cartoonist Bryan Lee O'Malley.
+In 2005, they moved to Halifax, Nova Scotia.
+From 2008 until 2010, Larson and O'Malley lived in Asheville, North Carolina, later moving to Los Angeles, California.
+She and O'Malley divorced in 2014.